The Martial Compendium 5E

 Requires: Proficiency in Athlethics.

-When you land next to a creature and leaped at least 10 feet straight towards it, you may immediately make a melee attack against it as part of the same action.
-This attack is made with Advantage, and you may add your superiority die to the attack's damage roll.
+When you land next to a creature and leaped at least 10 feet straight towards it, the creature must make a Strength saving throw or be knocked Prone.
+You may then immediately make a melee attack against it as part of the same action.

 Lunging Strikes